JimP-lab/AutomationSystem-Media/README.md

 AutomationSystem-Media was made in zapier and with the assistance of Social ai automation assistant.

-here is the Socia ai automation assistant: https://chatgpt.com/g/g-67af3d18d6f88191867abe3aac0bd223-social-ai-automation-assistant
+here is the Social ai automation assistant: https://chatgpt.com/g/g-67af3d18d6f88191867abe3aac0bd223-social-ai-automation-assistant